Information officers collect, manage and develop information and resources to ensure they are easily accessible to staff and clients

 - teamworking skills

 - a willingness to keep up to date with advances in technology and social media.

-- commercial organisations, including banks and other financial institutions, insurance companies, advertising agencies, media companies and management consultancies;
+- commercial organisations, including banks and other financial institutions, insurance companies, advertising agencies, media companies and management consultancies

-- professional practices, including architects, law firms, accountants and trade and research institutions;
+- professional practices, including architects, law firms, accountants and trade and research institutions

-- professional associations and learned societies;
+- professional associations and learned societies

-- schools, further education (FE) and higher education (HE) institutions;
+- schools, further education colleges and universities

-- industrial organisations, including manufacturing and pharmaceutical companies;
+- industrial organisations, including manufacturing and pharmaceutical companies

-- government departments and agencies;
+- government departments and agencies